gdkrmr/mcp-git-course/README.md

 ## How to use

-- Set up your local LLM client
+- Set up your local LLM client.
-- Install and add `mcp-git-course` as an MCP server to your client
+- Install and add `mcp-git-course` as an MCP server to your client.
+- Ask your LLM client to "start the git course".

 ### Requirements